Additional support for young carers

 Young Carer Award

 The University is pleased to be able to offer a limited number of awards worth £2,000 per year of study to young carers aged 18-25, who are currently studying at the University of Birmingham.
-Students must provide evidence to demonstrate that they are young adult carers, and complete an online application form if they would like to apply.
-Applications for the 2022/23 academic year are now closed, and will reopen in the autumn.
+Students must provide evidence to demonstrate that they are young adult carers and complete an online application form if they would like to apply.
+Applications for the 2023/24 academic year open in autumn 2023.
 Read more about the Young Carer Award.

 Student Services